 This would be super fun for a Harry Potter birthday party (with any of these other Harry Potter games), celebrating his birthday, or really just any time if you need something to do!
 I’ve already printed it out and am planning to do it with my kiddo at the end of the book we just started.

 This would also be an EPIC way to tell your kids that you’re going on a trip to visit Harry Potter Land at Universal Studios!
+You could make some of this butterbeer recipe and have it with tickets at the end of the hunt!

 The best thing about doing a scavenger hunt is that you really don’t need much!
 All you need for this Harry Potter scavenger hunt is: